 Teams choose one of seven Challenges.
 After weeks spent creating and developing their solutions, they go to a Regional Tournament.
 Top-scoring teams advance to their state or country tournament, also known as an Affiliate Tournament.
 The top tier teams from each Affiliate Tournament have the opportunity to participate in Global Finals—the world’s largest celebration of creativity.

-For more information on getting started, visit our “Start a Team” page.
+For more information on getting started, visit our “Start a Team” link below.

 STEM & Literacy Pathways for Early Learners (Pathways) is the most recent and innovative product to be developed by Destination Imagination (DI) for Early Childhood.
 Click here to download our program overview booklet or click through the booklet below.